pedro-mendonca/Translation-Stats/readme.txt

 == Changelog ==

-= Unreleased =
+= 1.3.0 =
+*   New checkboxes in the subprojects column to bulk-select a specific subproject in all plugins.
+*   Improve [-] the indeterminate behavior of table checkboxes.
-*   Cleanup Debug section and fix PHP error.
+*   Cleanup the Debug section and fix the PHP error when there are no settings saved yet.
-*   Add bulk select for subprojects on the plugins settings page.

 = 1.2.8 =
 *   Fix deprecation notice on PHP 8.2+